 We've contacted them directly and during COVID-19 Dadi remains operational and is now offering FedEx at-home kit pickup.
-To help testicular cancer patients, they have also provided the check out code TCS2020 for additional financial assistance.
+To help testicular cancer patients, they have also provided a check out code on our partnership page for additional financial assistance.

 Please contact us if you need additional assistance.
 We are here to help you understand your treatment options, connect you with testicular cancer experts that can help and to help overcome any access to care issues you might be facing.